ch2ch3/battleships/README.md

 - Ships
 - Ship elements (the individual parts of the ship)
 - Placement grid (the open sea!)
-- Tracking grid (tracking thr shots fired by...)
+- Tracking grid (tracking the shots fired by...)
 - The player
 - A score board